Community Detection in General Hypergraph via Graph Embedding: Introduction

-The main contributions of this paper are three folds.
-First, we propose a novel hypergraph augmentation strategy to accommodate heterogeneity of hyperedges in non-uniform hypergraph.
-It is much more efficient than the augmentation step in \citet{ouvrard2017adjacency}, and greatly facilitates the subsequent community detection.
-Second, a joint modeling framework is developed for simultaneously conducting hypergraph embedding and community detection.
+The main contribution of this paper is three-fold.
+First, we propose a novel hypergraph embedding model (HEM), which consists of an augmentation step and an embedding step.
+The augmentation step introduces only one null vertex rather than multiple ones as suggested in \citet{ouvrard2017adjacency}, which is more efficient and greatly facilitates the subsequent community detection.
+The embedding step, to the best of our knowledge, is the first statistical framework that extends the latent space model for graph network to general hypergraph network with theoretical guarantees.
+Second, a joint modeling framework is developed for simultaneously conducting hypergraph estimation and community detection.
 Third, we establish the asymptotic consistencies of the proposed method in terms of both hypergraph estimation and community detection in sparse hypergraph network.
-Particularly, the consistencies hold as long as the link probability is of order $s_n\gg n^{1-m} \log n$ in an $m$th-order hypergraph with $n$ vertices.
+Particularly, the consistencies hold as long as the link probability is of the order $s_n\gg n^{1-m} \log n$ in an $m$th-order hypergraph with $n$ vertices.
 This result compares favorably with the existing sparsity results in literature \citep{dongxia2019, Ghoshdastidar_2017, JMLR:v18:16-100}, not to mention that the proposed method also achieves fast convergence rate in hypergraph estimation.

 The rest of the paper is organized as follows.
 Section 2 provides a quick review of some preliminaries on hypergraph and tensor.
 Section 3 presents the details of the proposed hypergraph augmentation and embedding formulations, and an efficient optimization algorithm.
 Section 4 establishes the asymptotic consistencies of the proposed method.
 Section 5 examines the numerical performance of the proposed method on both synthetic and real-life hypergraph networks.
-Section 6 concludes the paper, and the Appendix contains technical proofs and necessary lemmas.
+Section 6 concludes the paper, and technical proofs and necessary lemmas are contained in the supplementary files.